How the odometer works in GpsGate

 Reports and tracks

-Adjusting the odometer value
+Adjusting the GPS Distance(Odometer) value

 To edit the odometer, you need to edit the user and introduce a new value and the choice of a date: